a public policy executive

 Building Racial Equity into Innovation Ecosystems

-Equity Innovation Ventures is a values-driven consultancy that provides strategic engagement, strategy, and research and writing services to advance social impact in tech for companies and organizations.
+Equity Innovation Ventures is a values-driven consultancy that provides strategic engagement, strategy, and research and writing services to advance social impact and public interest tech for organizations.